noplacenoaddress/OpenBSD/README.md

-IPsec SSL certificate epoch deadline of xolotl is: 1672667438 IPsec SSL certificate deadline of umnyama is: Jan  3 08:05:22 2023 GMT IPsec SSL certificate epoch deadline of umnyama is: 1672733122 taglio@trimurti:~/Work/telecom.lobby/OpenBSD$
+IPsec SSL certificate epoch deadline of xolotl is: 1672667438 IPsec SSL certificate deadline of umnyama is: Jan  3 08:05:22 2023 GMT IPsec SSL certificate epoch deadline of umnyama is: 1672733122 IPsec SSL certificate deadline of calli is: nov 15 17:47:04 2022 IPsec SSL certificate epoch deadline of calli is: 1668530824 IPsec SSL certificate deadline of indra is: Feb 11 22:22:52 2023 GMT IPsec SSL certificate epoch deadline of indra is: 1676154172 taglio@trimurti:~/Work/telecom.lobby/OpenBSD$

 ```

 Once you find some certificates expired fired up the CA server instance change the name to the old one, revoke it and create a new one has you have done to create it.
+Remember that this control operation has been done upon OpenBSD, RouterOS and EdgeOS hosts connected in our network.

 #### Add new host to PF